Easy Broccoli Salad Recipe

 Ingredients for Broccoli Salad

-- Broccoli – Grab broccoli crowns in the produce section rather than whole broccoli with the stem if possible.
-With this recipe, you won’t need the stem so no need to spend the money paying for it.
+• Broccoli – Use broccoli crowns in the produce section rather than whole broccoli with the stem if possible – saves time and money.

-- Red Onion – Red onion adds color to the salad.
+• Red Onion – Red onion adds color to the salad.
 When picking an onion look for one without black spots (a sign that it is going bad) or mushy spots.
-The mushy spots will quickly go moldy.
-Go for a firmer onion when you give it a squeeze.
+Pick a firm onion when you give it a squeeze.

-- Sunflower Seeds – Sunflower seeds add some saltiness to this broccoli salad and have several health benefits, so add this delicious treat to your salad.
+• Sunflower Seeds – Sunflower seeds add some saltiness to this broccoli salad.

-- Sultana Raisins – Sultana raisins, more commonly known as golden raisins are the perfect addition to this broccoli salad.
-Not only do Sultana raisins taste great, but they also help aid digestion, lower blood pressure, and aid in preventing cancer.
+• Sultana Raisins – Sultana raisins, more commonly known as golden raisins are the perfect addition to this broccoli salad.

-- Heavy Cream – Heavy cream is a great compliment to the mayonnaise in this broccoli salad creamy dressing.
+• Heavy Cream – Heavy cream is a great compliment to the mayonnaise.

 How to Make Broccoli Salad